Running A Marathon Without Training: ALL The Reasons It’s A Bad Idea

 However, the challenge is really learning how to predict your fitness level and the pace you can sustain for 26.2 miles without hitting the wall or crashing and burning before crossing the finish line because you started out too fast.

-One of the purposes of long training runs when you are doing proper training for a marathon is to learn your pacing strategy and also to help trigger the cardiovascular adaptations, metabolic adaptations, and musculoskeletal adaptations your body needs for a full marathon race.
+One of the purposes of long runs throughout a proper training program is to refine your pacing strategy and to help trigger the cardiovascular, metabolic, and musculoskeletal adaptations your body needs for a marathon race.

 For example, the longest runs on a marathon training plan help strengthen your heart and lungs, improving the efficiency of the cardiovascular system.